 In a typical year, the west side trees begin changing color in mid-September.
 The east side trees usually wait until early October to go golden.
 Larch, or tamarack, put on an incredible show beginning in mid-October.
 In addition to being gorgeous, larch are unusual in that they are deciduous conifers that lose their needles.

 What’s Open in October in Glacier National Park?

-By mid-September, Glacier begins to shut down, and by October 1, all of the lodging and most other concession services inside the park have closed for the season.
-We are proud to be a concession partner since 1983, and we typically operate our rafting, hiking, fishing, biking, and lodging services, and equipment rentals through October 15.
+By mid-September, Glacier begins to shut down.
+By October 1, all of the lodging (and most other concession services) inside the park is closed for the season.
+We are proud to be a concession partner since 1983, and we typically operate our rafting, hiking, fishing, biking, and lodging services, and equipment rentals, through October 15.
 But we are a little unusual in that regard.
-You should be prepared to see lots of closed signs, and to drive vast distances between gas stations, stores, restaurants, and lodging.
-A car is an absolute must this time of year.
+You should be prepared to see lots of closed signs.
+And to drive vast distances between gas stations, stores, restaurants, and lodging.
+A car is an absolute must this time of year!

-If you decide to visit Glacier National Park in October, you should also know that Headquarters is open Monday through Friday year round, and is a good place to get information.
+Next, if you decide to visit Glacier National Park in October, you should know that Headquarters is open Monday through Friday year round, and is a good place to get information.
 Even when the Going to the Sun Road remains fully open, the Logan Pass Visitor Center typically closes in mid-September.
 The St. Mary Visitor Center, on the east side, closes in early October.
-And by mid-October, the Apgar Visitor Center, on the west side, is only open on weekends.
+By mid-October, the Apgar Visitor Center is only open on weekends.
 Be sure to check the park’s Operating Hours page for specifics.
-And of course, we always recommend looking at the Recreational Access Display, the Current Conditions page and park webcams before all trips, regardless of what time of year.
+And of course, we always recommend looking at the Current Conditions page and park webcams before all trips, regardless of what time of year.